From: Sue Schardt

 Date: August 10, 2018

 I submit this overview regarding events precipitating my August 2018 resignation from AIR, requesting that it be attached to the staff memo of July 2, 2018.
-Since the board and I chose to pursue a path of amicable separation, I have not had an opportunity to communicate a response to the allegations against me.
+Since the board and I chose to pursue a path of amicable separation, I have not had an opportunity to communicate a response.
 I feel it’s important that the record include my perspective on what’s transpired.

 The first week of July 2018 was to be the culmination of months of planning work I began in February in consultation with members of the board, staff, and an outside consultant, Beth Curley (former CEO of Nashville Public Television).
 It is my belief that the timing of the July 2, 2018 memo to the board was not coincidental, but in reaction to larger movement underway under my direction as CEO.